 Therapy And Support Groups For Social Skills Issues

-I want this site to let people know about all of their options for working on their social issues.
+I want people know all of their options for working on their social issues.
 As I mention in another article, one way to get help and support is to see a counselor one-on-one.
 Similarly, you could also attend a therapy or support group.
-This article will provide a general overview of them, and how they can help.
-Groups are a common treatment for social anxiety, Asperger's Syndrome, and a general lack of knowledge about social rules.
+This article will provide a general overview of them, and how they can be useful.
+Groups are a fairly common treatment for social anxiety and the interpersonal difficulties that are often a part of Asperger's Syndrome.
 In some ways groups are especially suited for social issues, because taking part in one is a safe, supportive social experience in itself.

 Treatment vs. Support groups